mindware/prgov_gmq_cap_api/README.md

 Good Standing Certificate API
 ------------------------------

 This is a RESTful API component of the Government Messaging Queue, an asynchronous, inter-government messaging system used for generating a good standing certificate.
+On its first months in production it had already processed over a million government messages and continues processing an average of 8 requests per second to this day.
+It has been hammered with 80 requests per second in the past during tests.

 This system allows requests from the web application to be processed asynchronously, such as to:
 - request jobs to send emails